BobDeng1974/WisCam/demo/README.txt

 			you can change /mnt/nuwicam/go.sh
 			    such as £º
 				mv /mnt/nuwicam/go.sh /mnt/nuwicam/go.sh.bk
-				then restart£¬and you can test £¬after test you can change go.sh back
+				then restart the board£¬and you can test audio£¬after test you can 				change go.sh back